cloudera-labs/hms-mirror/README.md

 EXPORT to a location on the LEFT cluster where the RIGHT cluster can pick it up with IMPORT.

-When `-ma` (migrate acid) tables is specified, and the LEFT and RIGHT cluster DON'T share the same 'legacy' setting, we will NOT be able to use the EXPORT_IMPORT process due to incompatibilities between the Hive versions.
+When `-ma` (migrate acid) tables are specified, and the LEFT and RIGHT cluster DON'T share the same 'legacy' setting, we will NOT be able to use the EXPORT_IMPORT process due to incompatibilities between the Hive versions.
 We will still attempt to migrate the table definition and data by copying the data to an EXTERNAL table on the lower cluster and expose this as the source for an INSERT INTO the ACID table on the RIGHT cluster.

 ![export_import](./images/sql_exp-imp.png)